ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 - Install [**jq**](https://stedolan.github.io/jq/download/).
 It is used by the provided scripts to process JSON output.

 ## Deploy a virtual app server in a virtual private cloud
 In the following, you will download the scripts to set up a baseline VPC environment and code for a microservice to interface with the {{site.data.keyword.cos_short}}.
-Thereafter, you will provision the {{site.data.keyword.cos_short}} service and set up the baseline.
+Then, you will provision the services and set up the baseline VPC and simulated on-prem resources.

 ### Get the code
 {: #setup}